-You must be a first year undergraduate student in one of the following departments:
+You must be a first-year or second-year undergraduate student who is due to graduate in summer 2026, and will undertake an industrial placement year in 2024 in one of the following departments:

 - Computer Science